-The Town is divided into 5 fire districts, each with its own fire department and fire station.
+The Town is divided into five fire districts, each with its own fire department and fire station.
 Each fire department is incorporated as a non-profit corporation under the General Statutes of the State of Connecticut.
-Each fire department has an individually signed legal agreement with the Town stipulating that they will provide fire services in exchange for an annual funding appropriation from the Town.
-Each fire department was required to prepare and submit a budget to the Board of Fire Commissioners, who then would tabulate it with input from the other fire departments, the Fire Marshalls Office, and the Emergency Communications Center, and submit this to the Board of Finance for review.
+Each fire department has an individually signed legal agreement with the Town stipulating that it will provide fire services in exchange for an annual funding appropriation from the Town.
+Historically, each fire department was required to prepare and submit a budget to the Board of Fire Commissioners, who then would tabulate it with input from the other fire departments, the Fire Marshall's Office, and the Emergency Communications Center, and submit this to the Board of Finance for review.
 Each fire department is independently managed and operated, in accordance with bylaws established by each, and has its own hierarchy of officers.
 Each department provided volunteer fire-fighting activities to the Town, and there were provisions made to provide mutual aid among companies.

-In essence, with funding provided by the Town, the Board of Fire Commissioners managed Fire Services for Waterford.
-The organization was largely distributed with multiple levels of volunteer oversight, few if any checks and balances, and no direct Town accountability.
+In essence, with funding provided by the Town, until 2011 the Board of Fire Commissioners managed Fire Services for Waterford.
+The organization was largely distributed with multiple levels of volunteer oversight, limited checks and balances, and no direct accountability to the Town.
 But it was a step towards a more centralized organization to better address Waterford needs.

-The Board of Fire Commissioners was replaced in 2010 by Charter revision by a more centralized management structure, featuring a Director of Fire Services.
-This position eliminated the second tier of management over the private fire departments, instead creating a direct line of reporting and accountability from the individual fire departments to a professional Town administrator.
-This change in organization established accountability for the efforts of the fire companies as well as the full and part-time paid fire fighters by the Director and ultimately the First Selectman of the Town, as Chief Executive.
+The Board of Fire Commissioners was replaced in 2010 by Charter Revision by a Town Director of Fire Services with a more centralized management structure, administered by a Director of Fire Services.
+This position eliminated the second tier of management over the private fire departments, instead creating a direct line of reporting and accountability from the individual fire departments to a professional Town Fire administrator.
+This change in organization established accountability for the efforts of the fire companies, as well as the full and part-time paid fire fighters, to the Director and ultimately the First Selectman of the Town, as Chief Executive.
 It also centralized the budget creation and allocation process.
-The current Director of Fire Services is responsible for all fire service-related functions including:
+The Director of Fire Services, per Town Ordinance, is responsible for all fire service-related functions including:

 - Policy development and management

-- Equipment, procurement and maintenance
+- Equipment procurement and maintenance

-- Hiring of paid firefighters
+- Hiring of paid firefighters in association with the Human Resources Department

 - Training of personnel and maintenance of standards

 - Maintenance of the firefighting infrastructure

-- Staffing
+- Department Staffing

 - Volunteer recruitment and retention

 - Emergency Communications

 - Fire Marshalls Office

 - Budget development and long-range planning

 - Fleet Management

-In addition to creating a leaner more accountable fire services organization, it also consolidated data collection and management.
+In addition to creating a leaner more accountable fire services organization, the new Department also consolidated data collection and management.
 It formalized and centralized record retention.
-This information, including examples like response type and frequency, volunteer participation, training, expenditures, fleet maintenance, capital planning, equipment inventories, etc. were collected and tabulated for management review and use as opposed to being mined periodically from the sourced department or the Commission.
-The formal collection and tracking of these streams of data contributed to a greater ability to evaluate current fire services activity overall performance and forecast future needs.
-This evolution in fire services management structure was the single most impactful step taken by the Town in recent history regarding Fire Services.
-It was essential to unify policy and practice.
-This change also encouraged the use of data-driven decisions, supplanting previous decision making that depended on the Board of Fire Commissioners' consensus for recommendations.
+This information, including examples like response type and frequency, volunteer participation, training, expenditures, fleet maintenance, capital planning, equipment inventories, etc. were collected and tabulated for management review and use as opposed to being mined periodically from the five private departments or the former Fire Commission.
+The formal collection and tracking of these streams of data contributed to a greater ability to evaluate current fire services activity and overall performance as well as forecast future needs.
+This evolution in Waterford's fire services management structure was the single most impactful step taken by the Town in recent history regarding Fire Services.
+It was essential to unify and modernize policy and practice.
+This change also encouraged the use of data-driven decisions, supplanting previous decision making that depended on more subjective Board of Fire Commissioners' consensus for recommendations.